laurenminer/GreenLightPads/README.md

 See below for how vials are positioned on the lightpad to achieve a ~ $8.12 µW/mm^2$ intensity.

+Schematics and laser cutter settings can be found in GreenLightpad.pdf or GreenLightpad.ai

 ## Parts

 Black acrylic for bottom and sides:  1/8" black acrylic McMaster-Carr #8505K755